 Over the border in South Carolina, you will find Fort Mill, a fast-growing community known for its small-town values and strong local community.
 Fort Mill boasts a quaint historic downtown, an extensive natural greenway, and the mammoth Carowinds Amusement Park.
 If you want lake living, Fort Mill may be the place for you, with access to Lake Wylie's over 325 miles of shoreline and fishing.

 Tega Cay, South Carolina is located on a peninsula on Lake Wylie, 20 miles south of Charlotte's Center City.
 Tega Cay is an outdoor enthusiast's paradise, with 27 holes of golf, tennis courts, walking trails, and 4 city-owned parks, including waterfront amenities.
 The name Tega Cay is Polynesian for "Beautiful Peninsula," and for good reason; Tega Cay's densely forested terrain is home to many species of pines, hardwoods, and indigenous wildlife.

 Let AAA make your move as stress-free as possible.
-From moving truck discounts on Penske, where members save up to 20% on truck rentals and 12% on moving accessories and supplies, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
+From moving truck discounts on Penske, where members save 12% off one way and local truck rentals when reserving online or by phone, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
 AAA has 10 Car Care Locations in and around Charlotte, with 2 more scheduled to open this year, so finding a local trusted mechanic will be a breeze.
 Moving is the ideal to time to check out our Deluxe Home Protection options, covering you for things your traditional insurance may not cover, like home warranties, home security, flood insurance, and even disaster mortgage insurance.